gregdan3/gregdan3.dev/src/content/blog/someone-elses-nostalgia.md

 community here in a way i did not expect to when i signed up. but for the most part, i never got to experience it.

-and so i am here again, feeling nostalgia for somebody else's history. but how do we re-create a community, a culture, like this? i'm going to think about this question for a long time.
+and so i am here again, feeling somebody else's nostalgia. but how do we re-create a community, a culture, like this? i'm going to think about this question for a long time.

 goodbye, cohost. i hope we meet again.